We value difference, in our force with a difference

 Our people are the very foundation of our organisation.
 Your individual background, skills and experiences are exactly what we’re looking for, because we value difference in our force with a difference.

-We recognise the importance of our organisation being representative of the people and communities that we serve.
+We recognise the importance of our organisation being representative of the people and communities we serve.
 We understand too that people perform better when they can be themselves and when they are able to work in an environment where they’re treated with respect and feel valued.

 We’re committed to providing an inclusive working environment where everyone can contribute to the organisation’s success and be able to achieve their full potential.